Not Another Diet — Principle 3

 Pro-tip: Stay away from packaged foods while you are transitioning your diet.
 What so many of us don’t realize is that many of these foods are engineered to light up our primal brains.
 Companies want you to eat more and buy often.
 There’s a good reason they pay food scientists a lot of money for their products to affect you in this way.
 It works.

-We have sacrificed our ability to stop eating for convenience.
+We’ve sacrificed our ability to stop eating for convenience, but you can choose to take that power back.